If you have sent funds from your Binance account to your MetaMask wallet, you will have to do the following:

 Check the transaction on a blockchain explorer

-First, you will need to verify the network on which the transaction took place.
+First you will need to check on what network the transaction took place.
 You can do that by checking the withdrawal details on Binance:

 Then you will need to go to the network’s explorer.
 Here are a few examples:

 - Snowtrace for Avalanche

 Once on the blockchain explorer, you will need to search for your MetaMask address or for the transaction ID, to make sure that the funds have arrived in your account.

 On the overview section you will be able to see your token balances.
 If the token is the native token (BNB, ETH, MATIC, AVAX) it will appear in the Balance section.